openssl-x509 - Certificate display and signing command

 This command is a multi-purposes certificate handling command.
 It can be used to print certificate information, convert certificates to various forms, edit certificate trust settings, generate certificates from scratch or from certificating requests and then self-signing them or signing them like a "micro CA".

 Since there are a large number of options they will split up into various sections.

 - -in filename|uri

 This specifies the input to read a certificate from or the input file for reading a certificate request if the -req flag is used.
 In both cases this defaults to standard input.

 This option cannot be combined with the -new flag.

 The key and certificate file password source.
 For more information about the format of arg see openssl-passphrase-options(1).

 Generate a certificate from scratch, not using an input certificate or certificate request.
 So the -in option must not be used in this case.
 Instead, the -subj option needs to be given.
-The public key to include can be given with the -force_pubkey option and defaults to the key given with the -key option, which implies self-signature.
+The public key to include can be given with the -force_pubkey option and defaults to the key given with the -key (or -signkey) option, which implies self-signature.

 X.509 extensions included in a certificate input are not copied by default.
 X.509 extensions to be added can be specified using the -extfile option.